sourcegraph/sourcegraph-public-snapshot/docs/analytics.md

 eventLogger.log('FindReferencesButtonClicked')
 ```

 3. Turn on event debug mode in your browser to confirm it's working as expected.
 In your browser's console, type: `localStorage.eventLogDebug="true"`.
+After this, make sure your console is displaying `All levels` of output, and not filtering debug messages.
+If you see the text: "X items hidden by filters," you likely need to select "Verbose" output using the dropdown menu next to it.

 You should begin to see events stream into your console as you do actions.
 <BR><BR>
 When you click your new "Find References" button, you should see the following appear in gray in the console:
 ```